 Survivors Benefits – Survivors Benefits are available to direct relatives of deceased workers who have paid enough money (withholding from monthly paycheck) into Social Security to be insured for retirement and survivors benefits.

 Supplemental Security Income (SSI) – SSI provides benefits for low-income individuals who may not be eligible for Disability Insurance.
 This program is also for children who have disabilities.

 A claim for benefits must be filed with the government and requires verbal and written evidence proving the nature and extent of the disability.
 If an initial determination by the government finds that a person does not qualify for Social Security Disability benefits, a right to appeal the decision exists.

 *Please Note: The firm does not handle supplemental security income claims.

 It is important to understand how to properly file a claim with the federal government, and what to do if your claim was denied.
-At Martin, Harding & Mazzotti, LLP, our team of social security disability lawyers want to help guide you through the often complicated and stringent process of filing a claim, as well as defend your rights and get you the money you deserve for your disability.
+At Harding Mazzotti, LLP, our team of social security disability lawyers want to help guide you through the often complicated and stringent process of filing a claim, as well as defend your rights and get you the money you deserve for your disability.

 Contact us today for a free case evaluation by calling 1-800-LAW-1010 (1-800-529-1010).
 We’re here 24 hours a day, 7 days a week to take your call, or use our convenient contact form here.